© Shutterstock

 On June 6, 1944, Allied forces took part in the largest seaborne invasion in history.
 Code named Operation Neptune, the operation is better known as D-Day.

-Three quarters of a century later, the landings and subsequent Battle of Normandy (code named Operation Overlord), which resulted in the Allied liberation of Western Europe from Nazi Germany’s control, are still commemorated.
+Three-quarters of a century later, the landings and subsequent Battle of Normandy (codenamed Operation Overlord), which resulted in the Allied liberation of Western Europe from Nazi Germany’s control, are still commemorated.

 Normandy has served as a place of pilgrimage for Second World War veterans for many decades.
 Besides the five D-Day beaches (Utah, Omaha, Gold, Juno, and Sword), the region is dotted with numerous monuments, museums, and memorials dedicated to the fallen.
 And then, of course, there are the military cemeteries.